busterswt/busterswt.github.io/_posts/2021-04-07-installing-nsxt-manager-on-openstack.markdown

 For a long time now I've been interested in better understanding alternatives to a 'vanilla' Neutron deployment, but other than demonstrations and some hacking on OpenContrail a few years ago and Plumgrid years before that, I've really kept it simple by sticking to the upstream components and features.

-VMware's **NSX-T** product has been on my roadmap since it was first introduced as "compatible with All The Clouds™", and I'm hoping to deploy the NSX-T Manager and other components on my OpenStack cloud as virtual machine instances that in turn manage networking for a yet-to-be-deployed OpenStack-Ansible based OpenStack cloud in the home lab.
+VMware's **NSX-T** product has been on my roadmap since it was first introduced as "compatible with All The Clouds™", and I'm hoping to deploy the NSX-T Manager and other components on my OpenStack cloud as virtual machine instances that in turn manage networking for a yet-to-be-deployed OpenStack-Ansible based OpenStack cloud in the home lab.<!--more-->

 This post demonstrates the steps involved in prepping an OpenStack cloud to host the NSX-T Manager appliance.
 Future posts will cover additional requirements.

 First off, you'll need the following:

+- An OpenStack cloud!
 - Cinder volume support
-- At least one (1) network for management and other (TBD) networks
+- At least one (1) network for management
 - NSX-T software

 I loosely followed the guide [here](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-4200878F-DC59-4BE1-967C-374E5C985B9A.html) and modified the KVM-based installation accordingly.